AnthonyRom12/Telegram_Weather_bot/README.md

 # Telegram_Weather_bot
+**For Useres**
-Telegram bot give you an opportunity to get weather list from any city around the world.
+**Telegram bot give you an opportunity to get weather list from any city around the world.**

 First step you print in Telegram city name;
 And, fabulous, you get weather list for this city.

+**For Developer:**
+Just clone it on PC, create a TG bot by Bot Father get you private key and use this bot.